dklopstein/dev-journal/admin/meetings/051224CIPipeline-meeting.md

 - Kevin will create the video for the linting and codacy parts
 - Nathan, Kai will do the unit tests part
 - Chris and Andrew will be responsible to pull request review and JSdocs part of the pipeline

+## Lab partners
+- Check who has teammed up for lab 6, and match up for people that has not teammed up yet.